Intensive Couples Therapy

 After a short break, your therapist will meet with each partner alone for one hour.
 This is a valuable opportunity for your therapist to really get to know each of you individually, speak more about your individual history and important experiences that pre-date your current relationship.
 Your therapist will more fully understand your perspective on the world, yourself and your relationship and be better able to help you reach YOUR relationship goals.

 You will then have an hour lunch break while your therapist processes through all of the valuable information they have gained about each of you, your relationship and your history.
-They will formulate a plan for the remainder of the intensive.
+They will formulate a plan for the remainder of the intensive therapy session.

 The remainder of the day is spent with the two of you and your therapist all together.
 You will map out the negative communication patterns and interactional cycle(s) that have developed over time and contribute to your current relationship dynamic.
 This new insight often provides relief (due to finally understanding WHY you are where you are) and hope (due to seeing that there is a way to address the root cause).